calmhandtitan/drawingGraph/README.md

 `m` lines follow.

-Each of the next `m` lines contains 2 integers/strings a, b separated by whitespace.
+Each of the next `m` lines contains 2 integers a, b separated by whitespace.

-2 sample input files are attached, one with nodes represented by numbers, and other with strings.

 **NOTE**: The input file can have any filename with any extension.